Seraaron/agora/srd/lists/jobs/Martialist.md

 May be used during [[Martial Combat|combat]] to make melee attacks, using the target's  poise as the base difficulty, and can be used to throw targets to the ground or to disarm them.

 Martial arts may be culturally specific, so this job will mean different things to different people.
-Some martial arts use weapons, others use *the body as a weapon*.
+Some martial arts use weapons, others use _the body as a weapon_.
 You may [[Peers|decide as a group]] how a Martialist differs from a [[Warrior]] or a [[Brawler]], in your setting, for example, aside from _the difference in abilities_ used.

-#imp **Possibly Requires:** #martialist  weapons
+#important **Possibly Requires:** #martialist  weapons

 _**Suggested Specialties:** Athletics, [martial arts], Patience, Quick Reflexes, [weapons]..._

 > ##### Specific Factors:
 >
-> - “Adamantly *not* injuring your opponent, to train, show off, or humiliate...?
+> - “Adamantly _not_ injuring your opponent, to train, show off, or humiliate...?
 > - “Fighting on rooftops, across tree branches, or on thin ice...?
 > - “Throwing someone across the room, or jumping much further than expected...?